Is Cardinal Newman's idea of conscience 'precisely modernist'?

 As is clear from the text above, Newman was not recounting an actual event.

-Many do not know what to make of this passage, presented, as it so often is, in isolation (and as Bishop Sanborn has done) from the rest of the chapter and his work.
+Many do not know what to make of this passage, presented, as it so often is, in isolation (and as the bishop has done) from the rest of the chapter and his work.

 Let’s start with some general points.